jojoling/ameba_bw16_autoflash/README.md

 It can update flash correctly without rs232 chip issues.<br/>

 pass: cp2102/ch340/ft232rl<br/>
-platform: windows 10/ linux<br/>
+platform: Windows 10/ Linux<br/>
 macOS: It didn't pass due to macOS VM slowly in my side.
-It should test on read computer again.<br/>
+It should test on another computer again.<br/>

 more command added:<br/>
 --verbose=[n] , n can be 3,5 and 7.<br/>
-display more information on screen.<br/>
+display more information on the screen.<br/>

 --baudrate=[speed]<br/>
 force rs232 baudrate as you want.<br/>